Reports To: Crisis Lines Shift Supervisor

 About the Organization: Lines for Life is a non-profit dedicated to building hope every day by preventing substance abuse and suicide and promoting mental wellness.
 We have served thousands of people with addiction, mental health and suicide intervention services, treatment referral and drug prevention education.
 According to Oregon Business, Lines for Life is one of the 100 Best Nonprofits to Work for in the state.

 Position Summary: This position assists the Crisis Lines Shift Supervisors with on-the-floor supervision including managing call flow, providing clinical judgments, supporting with rescues, troubleshooting technology issues, and on-the-job training of Lines for Life’s Crisis Intervention Specialists and Crisis Lines Volunteers to ensure that all crisis calls are answered with care and compassion.
-Lines for Life currently has 2 Team Lead openings: 1 during its new 12:30 pm – 9 pm shift and 1 during its overnight shift 9 pm – 7:30 am.
+Lines for Life currently has 1 Team Lead opening that will regularly work Thursdays through Mondays between 12:30 pm – 9 pm shift

 - Demonstrate the culture of Lines for Life by modeling behavior that supports the organization’s goals and philosophies;

 - Assist with onboarding new staff and volunteers and provide on-the-job training as needed to ensure staff follow protocols and apply best practices for crisis intervention;